opendatahub-io-contrib/ai-on-openshift/docs/tools-and-applications/minio/minio.md

 1. The `-api` route is for programmatic access to Minio
 1. The `-ui` route is for browser-based access to Minio
+1. Your Minio Object Store is now deployed, but we still need to create at least one bucket in it, to make it useful.

 ## Creating a bucket in Minio

 ### Log in to Minio

-1. Click on the minio `-ui` route URL Location
+1. Locate the **minio-ui** Route, and open its location URL in a web browser:
-1. Log in
+1. When prompted, log in
-    1. if you kept the default values, then:
+    * if you kept the default values, then:
-    1. user: `minio`
+    * user: `minio`
-    1. pass: `minio123`
+    * pass: `minio123`

     ![alt_text](img/minio.login.png){style="width:400px"}

+1. You should now be logged into your Minio instance.

 ### Create a bucket